datopian/playbook/guide/README.md

 * surface blockers
 * deal with issues arising (e.g. need to reprioritize in face of an arising issue or change in estimate)

-Each person answers 3 questions
+Each person needs to write

-* What did I accomplish yesterday?
+* What is my plan for today?
-* What will I do today?
+* What did accomplish yesterday?
-* What obstacles are impeding my progress?
+* Do I have any blockers?

-Attendees: Only people "committed" to the project may speak (anyone "involved" with the project may listen)
+* What is my availability for today?

-* **Implementation team including Scrum Master**
+We write these standups on the #standup channel on Slack, whenever we start our working day.
-* Product owner (usually).
-Product Owner does not provide an update.
-She/he is there to be help address questions e.g. clarify user stories and needs, deal with reprioritization
+A standard template for updated is pinned to that channel.

 ## Meetings